lite-xl/lite-xl-plugin-manager/SPEC.md

 ### Files

-The files array is identical to that of the `files` array under `plugins`.
+The files array is identical to that of the `files` array under `addons`.
 Conventionally, there should be a single file per architecture that is a `.tar.gz` or `.zip` containing all necessary files for `lite-xl` to run.